 Property Partner Program Overview

-Program participants are able to reside in available rentals that accept SHC’s Permanent Supportive Housing (PSH) vouchers.
-SHC’s PSH vouchers guarantee ongoing rental payments on behalf of the program participant as long as the participant signs an initial 12-month lease and the unit passes a Housing Quality Standards Inspection.
+Program participants are able to reside in available rentals that accept SHCNM’s Permanent Supportive Housing (PSH) vouchers.
+SHCNM’s PSH vouchers guarantee ongoing rental payments on behalf of the program participant as long as the participant signs an initial 12-month lease and the unit passes a Housing Quality Standards Inspection.
 Each program participant is assigned to a Housing & Services Coordinator to help them navigate the leasing process and educate them on their rights and responsibilities as tenants.

-Benefits of Partnering with SHC
+Benefits of Partnering with SHCNM

 - Providing first-hand solutions to homelessness in your community: Stagnant wages and rising costs have contributed to the rise in New Mexicans experiencing homelessness.
 Providing affordable housing options is key to ending homelessness